FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/lightmapping.md

 ## Gamma Correction {#gamma-correction}

 When rendering Lightmaps or CubeMaps they should be rendered in Linear Space to ensure color curves are not affected by gamma correction twice.
-The PlayCanvas Engine will apply gamma correction during real-time rendering.
+The OasisW Engine will apply gamma correction during real-time rendering.

 In 3ds Max this option (Enable Gamma/LUT Correction) should be disabled and can be found in Preference Settings (Customize > Preferences):